-- 1. The Board shall release the President or Acting President of the CTA from teaching duties for up to one hundred percent (100%) of his/her time. - 2.
+- 1. The Board shall release the President or Acting President of the CTA from teaching duties for up to one hundred percent (100%) of their time. - 2.
 The CTA shall advise the Superintendent on or before May 31st the name of the President for the following year and the percentage of time to be released. - 3.
-The Board shall continue to pay the President his/her salary and to provide benefits as specified in this Agreement.
+The Board shall continue to pay the President their salary and to provide benefits as specified in this Agreement.
 The CTA shall reimburse the Board for such salary and benefit costs within fifteen (15) days of receipt of a monthly statement. - 4.
 For purposes of pension, experience, sick leave and seniority, the President shall be deemed to be in the employ of the Board.
-The President shall inform the Board of the number of days or partial days, if any, that he/she was absent from presidential duties due to illness.
+The President shall inform the Board of the number of days or partial days, if any, that they were absent from presidential duties due to illness.
 Such days or part days shall be deducted from the President's accumulated sick leave credits. - 5.
-The teacher returning to teaching duties from a term or terms as President shall be assigned to the position held prior to the release, however his/her assignment may not be identical to his/her previous assignment.
+The teacher returning to teaching duties from a term or terms as President shall be assigned to the position held prior to the release, however their assignment may not be identical to their previous assignment.